trishab2005/trishab2005/README.md

 ### 💫 About Me

 - 💭 I may be slow to respond, but never slow to learn.
-- 🧑‍🎓 Undergraduate CSE student exploring backend development and system design.
+- 🧑‍🎓 Undergraduate Computer Science student who enjoys solving backend problems and understanding how systems work. [memory:5]
-- ☕ Backend dev working with **Java**, **Spring Boot**, and **microservices basics**.
+- ☕ Backend developer working with **Java**, **Spring Boot**, and **basic microservices**.
-- 🎯 Goal: Build scalable APIs, write clean code, and crack a solid backend internship.
+- 🎯 Goal: Build scalable, clean, and testable backend services and grab a strong backend internship opportunity. [conversation_history:11]

 ---

-### 🧠 Tech & Tools I Use
+### 🧠 Tech & Tools

 #### 👩‍💻 Languages